debdip/CSE_DU/distrbuted_systems/view.md

 NAT is Network Address Translation.
 This is a protocol that provides a way for multiple computers on a common network to share single connection to the Internet.

+Time-to-live (TTL) is a value in an Internet Protocol (IP) packet that tells a network router whether or not the packet has been in the network too long and should be discarded.

+network throughput is the amount of data moved successfully from one place to another in a given time period, and typically measured in bits per second (bps), as in megabits per second (Mbps) or gigabits per second (Gbps)